 Is Bavaria expensive to visit?

-Within Europe, which is known to be an expensive region, Bavaria is a moderately priced destination compared to other places.
-The overall cost of travel here is fair for the region and comparable to many other destinations.
+Within Europe, which is known to be an expensive region, Bavaria is a very affordable destination compared to other places.
+It is in the top 10% of cities in Europe for its travel costs.
+Very few cities in the region are as affordable as Bavaria.

 For more details, and to find out if it's within your travel budget, see Is Bavaria Expensive?